Tourism islands

 Great Keppel Island (Woppa) is located on the Capricorn Coast of Central Queensland in the southern part of the Great Barrier Reef.
 The island is located 15km off the coastal township of Yeppoon and is accessible via boat.

-The former lease areas are being managed by the Department of Resources following their forfeiture in April 2023.
+The former lease areas are being managed by the Department of Natural Resources and Mines, Manufacturing and Regional and Rural Development following their forfeiture in April 2023.

 Subscribe to receive Great Keppel Island notifications.
 You will receive emails of upcoming on-island works or lease-related matters.